GonzagaEagles16/Boston/Boston - Current design/PCB/README.md

 * V0.5.2 - October 6, 2020 - Removed a loop in the ground plane (which did not seem to affect functionality), and made some minor changes to the silkscreen.
 Increased thermal clearances around the RGBLED to make it easier to solder.
 Minor silkscreen fixes.
 Tested and working.
 People who bought Round 0 barebones kits received this PCB.

-* V0.5.1 - September 23, 2020 - this fixed the routing errors in V0.5, and slightly improved the silkscreen graogucs.
+* V0.5.1 - September 23, 2020 - this fixed the routing errors in V0.5, and slightly improved the silkscreen graphics.
 The grounding screw hole is now connected to ground via a ferrite bead.
 Tested and working.
 Beta testers received fixed V0.5 and V0.5.1 boards.

 * V0.5 - September 16, 2020 - added split space and WKL support, a grounding pad for the metal case, changed silkscreen somewhat, and changed the microcontroller footprint to be able to take both LQFP-48 and UFQFPN48 due to shortages of LQFP48 STM32F072's.
 This had several routing errors and requires some fixes for all features to work.